matthewtognotti/stock-checker-bot/readme.md

 Robust error handling, auto-recovery, logging, and deployment strategies.
 Bot is resilient and self-healing.

-Now
+Today
 --
+1. Figure out how to use try-except and read the stack trace
-1. Add Error Handling: Implement robust error handling for login failures, network issues, and Telegram API errors, Also read time out error from URLlib.
+2. Add Error Handling: Implement robust error handling for login failures, network issues, and Telegram API errors, Also read time out error from URLlib.
 Make bot self-healing.

-2. Commit first, then put code through windsurf.
+3. Commit first, then put code through windsurf.
+4. Merge with Main Branch

-3. Proof read all code, comments, and files in repo
+5. Proof read all code, comments, and files in repo
-4. Create improved list of improvements below (should these be issues in github?)
-5. Finalize the readme, create new repo, and publish the code
+6. Finalize the readme, create new repo, move issues to the repo, and publish the code